georgeAlexSimsTSI/BarberShop/README.md

 ## EXTRAS

-★

-· Use minimum amount of global variable
+★ Use minimum amount of global variable

-★★

-· Organise your code in to objects
+★★ Organize your code in to objects

-★★★

-· Have multiple barbers managing customers
+★★★ Have multiple barbers managing customers